Bukama/flywaytest/README.md

 When using the _Flyway Pro_ version, _Flyway_ supports several commands, see [_Flyway_ documentation: SQL*Plus commands](https://flywaydb.org/documentation/database/oracle#sqlplus-commands)

 To activate SQL*Plus support the following setting must be placed: `<oracleSqlplus>true</oracleSqlplus>`

+**Warning**: Interactions, which are possible in SQL*Plus, are not supported.
+Such statements just take `null` as input which can result in heavy problems.
+Scripts must not contain such interactions to work probably.
+This may effort work if a project already has interactive SQL*Plus scripts.

 **Is a clean database needed?**